canonical/github-runner-operator/docs/how-to/how-to-comply-security.md

 # How to comply with security requirements

 [Running GitHub self-hosted runner poses security risk, such as, arbitrary code execution according to GitHub](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).
 Like GitHub the self-hosted runners managed by the charm are isolated in its own single-use virtual machine instance.
-In addtion, the charm enforce some repository settings to ensure all code running on the self-hosted runners are reviewed by someone trusted.
+In addition, the charm enforce some repository settings to ensure all code running on the self-hosted runners are reviewed by someone trusted.

 The repository settings enforced with this [Python library](https://github.com/canonical/repo-policy-compliance).
 The rules enforce are different depending on how the GitHub Actions workflow is triggered.
 The README of the python library details the policies it enforces for different type of trigger.